Glossary December 12, 2024

 Table of Contents

-The definition of BIM in construction industry
+Definition of BIM in the construction industry

 So, what is BIM in construction?
 Building Information Modelling is a complex procedure that includes interaction with information from different construction stages, along with cooperation and general management of a project.
 The typical output of BIM is an informational model of a building that includes granular bits of information about how it was built, history of the decisions that were made at what stages, and other critical information.
 A popular misconception about the definition of BIM in construction is that it’s just an extension of traditional 3D modelling software – but it’s so much more.